aeonSolutions/PCB-Prototyping-Catalogue/custom_PCB/README.md

 ![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/ownApcb.png)

+PCB components include all sizes and dimensions.
+Nowadays the most requested and used is SMD sizes, QFN and BGA component sizes.
+Contact me for more info.

 ### Pricing
 Below are the options for a buyer to choose from when considering owning or buying a PCB.
 For each option a buyer can order an already designed / made PCB or order a new PCB accroding to custom specifications and needs.